Griffinshark/Simple_Ciphers/README.md

 encryptions are tested using the hacking methods and the hacking/attack time is displayed, as well as, which attack was faster.

 # Installation
-Download the repo and ensure that the file "Words.txt" located in the "Source" folder is in the working directory.
+Download the repo and ensure that the file "Words.txt," located in the "Source" folder, is in the working directory.